cloudprivacylabs/lsa/web/content/_index.md

 {{<figure src="layers_ingestion.png" class="text-center my-3">}}

-Layered schema architecture enables interoperability between heterogeneous systems for data capture, processing, and exchange.
-It uses a schema to define data elements and interchangeable overlays to add semantic annotations.
-Data can be ingested from disparate systems using different sets of overlays and converted into a knowledge graph.
+Layered schema architecture enables semantic interoperability between heterogeneous systems.
+Layered schemas are used to ingest, harmonize, and annotate structured data during data capture, processing, and exchange.
+LSA uses a schema base (such as FHIR schemas for health data) to define data structures, and interchangeable overlays to add semantic annotations, rules, and metadata to build a schema variant.
+Data can be ingested from disparate systems, or exported to disparate systems using different schema variants.
+Each variant encodes source-specific metadata and rules to ingest data into a semantically harmonized knowledge graph.

+## Use Cases
-### Use Case: Interoperability Across Domains
+### Interoperability Across Domains

 Schemas and vocabularies are usually domain specific.
 Achieving interoperability across domains requires manual mappings, which is